microsoft/r-server-fraud-detection/data-scientist.md

 {% include typicalintro.md %}

 <div class="sql">
 This solution will show how to build a model to detect potential fraudulent transactions so that the transaction may be rejected.
-This implementation with SQL Server R Services is equivalent to the <a  href="https://gallery.cortanaanalytics.com/Collection/Online-Fraud-Detection-Template-1">Azure ML template for Online Fraud Detection</a>.
+This implementation with SQL Server ML Services is equivalent to the <a  href="https://gallery.cortanaanalytics.com/Collection/Online-Fraud-Detection-Template-1">Azure ML template for Online Fraud Detection</a>.
 </div>